enbraun/slate/source/includes/_project.md

 | Code      | Description
 | ---:        |    :----
-**200** <br><span class = "success">`OK`</span> |This status code indicates that the operation was successful and a project get deleted successfully.
+**200** <br><span class = "success">`OK`</span> |This status code indicates that the operation was successful and project deleted successfully.
-**409** <br> <span class = "error">`Conflict`</span> |Conflict indicates that the project can not be deleted as there are bookings associated with this project.
-If you wish to delete it any way you must use force delete option by passing `true` for parameter `force_delete_bookings` and `force_delete_rates` which will delete associated bookings and associated rates corresponding to the project.
-This operation deletes all bookings of requested project and project itself (shown in example request).
+**409** <br> <span class = "error">`Conflict`</span> |Conflict indicates that the project can not be deleted as there are bookings, timesheets or rates associated with this project.
+If you wish to delete it any way you must use force delete option by passing `true` for parameter `force_delete_bookings`, `force_delete_timesheet_entry` and `force_delete_rates` which will delete all associated bookings, timesheets and rates corresponding to the project.
+This operation deletes all bookings, timesheets and rates of requested project and project itself (shown in example request).
 **403** <br> <span class = "error">`Forbidden`</span> | Authorization failed due to insufficient permissions.
 This occurs when user does not have enough access rights to perform this action.
 Access for each user can be controlled by an Administrator using eRS Cloud Application.
 **404** <br><span class = "error">`Not Found`</span> |This status code indicates that requested project does not exist| |

 ## Tasks

 A task is a single unit of work – an action to accomplish in a project, a single step in a multi-step project.
-Each project has its own set of tasks.
+Each project has it's own set of tasks.

 This API allows you to list, create, delete, update tasks of any project.